Recovering Damages From an Overloaded Truck Wreck in Ada, OK

 An overloaded truck requires significantly more distance to stop than a properly loaded truck.

-This produces crashes when drivers don’t have adequate stopping distance.
+This produces crashes from inadequate stopping distance.

 Mechanical Strain on Systems

-Component stress can cause failures:
+System overload can cause failures:

-• Suspension component failures
+- Steering component failures

 Handling and Stability Compromise

-Vehicles can lose stability, impairing maneuvering ability.
+Overloaded trucks can develop handling problems, impairing maneuvering ability.

 Rollover Risk Increases